Nolan Arenado: 2017

 End of campaign awards for Arenado included a selection as the third baseman of Baseball Americas All-MLB Team and third successive Silver Slugger Award.
 He was the Players Choice for the Majestic Athletic Always Game Award, identifying "the player who constantly exhibits grit, tenacity, perseverance and hustle on and off the field, all for the benefit of his teammates and fans."
-An amplitude of defensive accolades eventualized including a fifth straight Gold Glove Award, making him the first infielder to arrogate this in each of his first five seasons in the major leagues.
-Only Ichiro Suzuki, as a right fielder, won more Gold Gloves to start his career (10).
+Arenado was awarded his fifth straight Gold Glove Award, making him the first infielder to achieve this in each of his first five seasons in the major leagues.
+Only Ichiro Suzuki, as a right fielder, won more consecutive Gold Gloves to start his career (10).
 Arenado won his first Platinum Glove Award as the finest defensive member of all the National League, and a third succedent promotion of both the Fielding Bible and Wilson Defensive Player of the Year Awards for third base.
 He clinched fourth place in the NL MVP voting—the highest ranking of his career—behind Stanton, Votto and Goldschmidt, and ahead of fifth-place Blackmon.

 2018

 Prior to the 2018 season, Sports Illustrated ranked Arenado as the eighth top overall player, and the "best defensive infielder in baseball.
 Third base is the deepest position in baseball today, but none can quite do what Arenado can."
 The Rockies and he agreed to defer contract extension negotiations until after the season.

 On April 11, San Diego Padres pitcher Luis Perdomo threw a pitch behind Arenado, who charged the mound and incited a bench-clearing brawl.
 Two days later, the league suspended Arenado and Perdomo for five games.
 In his first game back, Arenado hit his 150th career home run versus Kyle Hendricks in a 16−5 loss to the Chicago Cubs.
 After homering and collecting at least two hits in each of four consecutive games, Arenado was named NL Player of the Week on June 25.
 His aggregate included .379/.419/.955 with five home runs, two doubles, seven runs scored, and 13 RBI.

 After producing a first half batting .305, 22 home runs and 63 RBI, Arenado was voted to start the 2018 MLB All-Star Game for the second year in a row, and fourth selection overall.
 He finished his 2018 campaign slashing .297/.374/.561 with 38 home runs and 110 RBIs in 156 games, while also scoring 104 runs and notching 175 hits, 38 doubles, a career-high 73 walks, 331 total bases, 78 extra base hits, a .935 OPS, and a career-high 133 OPS+.
 After the season, he won his sixth consecutive Gold Glove and fourth consecutive Silver Slugger.
 He also won his second consecutive Rawlings Platinum Glove Award with his former high school teammate Matt Chapman.
-He also finished third in MVP voting behind the Cubs’ Javier Baez and the Brewers’ Christian Yelich.
+He also finished third in MVP voting behind the Cubs' Javier Baez and the Brewers' Christian Yelich.